Xavierlm11/3D-Engine/docs/index.md

 ## Controls
-The camera uses WS to move front and backwards, AD to move laterally and EC to move up and down.
+### Editor Camera
+W/S -> To move front and backwards,
+A/D -> To move laterally
+E/C -> To move up and down.
+Mouse wheel -> To zoom in or zoom out.
+Right click -> To rotate the camera
+Alt + left -> Click to rotate around the selecetd game object.
+F -> Camera fouses on the selected GameObject in the hierarchy.

+### Game Camera (Only if playing the game)
+W/S -> To move front and backwards,
+A/D -> To move laterally
+E/C -> To move up and down.
-Also, you can scroll the mouse wheel to zoom in or zoom out.
+Mouse wheel -> To zoom in or zoom out.
-Right click to rotate the camera and Alt + left click to rotate around the selecetd game object.
+Right click -> To rotate the camera
+Alt + left -> Click to rotate around the selecetd game object.
-With F the camera is focused on the selected GameObject.
+F -> Camera fouses on the selected GameObject in the hierarchy.

-Camera shoots with "1" key.
+1 key -> Shoot balls
-You can disable the colliders wireframe lines in the Game viewport with "F2" key.
+F2 -> Enable/Disable the colliders wireframe lines in the Game viewport

-Car moves with arrow keys.
+### Car (Only if playing the game)
+Keyboard Arrows:
+-UP -> Moves Forward
+-Down -> Brakes
+-Right/Left -> Turns to the Left/Right

 ## Performance
 When initializing the engine, all the assets in the Assets folder will be serialized into custom format files ".chad".